vtex-apps/io-documentation/docs/en/Recipes/layout/building-a-product-details-page.md

     "children": ["breadcrumb"]
   },
 ```

-​
-As you can see, it says via its `children` array, to render the [breadcrumb](https://github.com/vtex-apps/breadcrumb) block.
-​
-If wanted to customize the breadcrumb, like change its props, you can then define the breadcrumb block and set it just like you want to:
+Notice above that it says via its `children` array to render the [breadcrumb](https://vtex.io/docs/components/all/vtex.breadcrumb/) block.
+If your desire is to customize the breadcrumb, such as change its props, you can then declare the breadcrumb block and define it just like you want to.
+For instance:
-​

 ```
 "breadcrumb": {
     "props": {